-- 1. Evaluate a client's readiness to purchase a home through discussion of income, credit, savings, and homeowner responsibility. - 2.
-Demonstrate knowledge about the process of selecting and purchasing a home, as well as the team of professionals needed. - 3.
-Comprehend the process involved in obtaining financing, including the selection of a lender and understanding of loan products. - 4.
+- 1. Evaluate a client's readiness to purchase a home by discussing their income, credit, savings, and homeowner responsibility. - 2.
+Demonstrate knowledge about the process of selecting and purchasing a home and the team of professionals involved. - 3.
+Comprehend the financing process, including choosing a lender and understanding loan products. - 4.
 Evaluate a client's completed Uniform Residential Loan Application (Form 1003) for any general deficiencies. - 5.
-Apply knowledge of mortgage regulations and lender disclosures, including the Real Estate Settlement Procedures Act (RESPA), Truth in Lending Act (TILA), TILA-RESPA Integrated Disclosure (TRID), and Equal Credit Opportunity Act (ECOA) to a discussion about how these laws relate to a client's specific circumstances. - 6.
+Apply knowledge of mortgage regulations and lender disclosures, including the Real Estate Settlement Procedures Act (RESPA), Truth in Lending Act (TILA), TILA-RESPA Integrated Disclosure (TRID) and Equal Credit Opportunity Act (ECOA), to a discussion about how these laws relate to a client's specific circumstances. - 6.
 Apply knowledge of common abusive lending practices and loan scams to help the client avoid similar situations. - 7.
-Explain insurance terms and concepts of at least three types of insurance policies to be able to identify the risk that is mitigated by each type of insurance policy.
+Explain insurance terms and concepts of at least three types of insurance policies to identify the risk mitigated by each type of insurance policy.